jvm-graphics-labs/jogl-samples/jogl-samples/src/tests/gl_420/README.md

 ### [gl-420-memory-barrier](https://github.com/elect86/jogl-samples/blob/master/jogl-samples/src/tests/gl_420/Gl_420_memory_barrier.java) :

+* These dynamic load and store involve some pretty complex memory management issues: when we are reading a data, are we sure the result of a previous operation is stored already?
+For this purpose, this extension provides a GLSL function and an OpenGL command which will make sure that the previous operations are executed: `glMemoryBarrier` and `memoryBarrier.

+`glMemoryBarrier` orders that the memory transactions of certain types are issued prior the commands after this barrier.
+This barrier apply only to selected types of data by the OpenGL programmer.

+Flags that can be passed to glMemoryBarrier:
+`GL_VERTEX_ATTRIB_ARRAY_BARRIER_BIT`
+`GL_ELEMENT_ARRAY_BARRIER_BIT`
+`GL_UNIFORM_BARRIER_BIT`
+`GL_TEXTURE_FETCH_BARRIER_BIT`
+`GL_SHADER_IMAGE_ACCESS_BARRIER_BIT`
+`GL_COMMAND_BARRIER_BIT`
+`GL_PIXEL_BUFFER_BARRIER_BIT`
+`GL_TEXTURE_UPDATE_BARRIER_BIT`
+`GL_BUFFER_UPDATE_BARRIER_BIT`
+`GL_FRAMEBUFFER_BARRIER_BIT`
+`GL_TRANSFORM_FEEDBACK_BARRIER_BIT`
+`GL_ATOMIC_COUNTER_BARRIER_BIT`
+`GL_ALL_BARRIER_BITS`

+`memoryBarrier` (unfortunately not yet present in jogl) behaves the same way than `glMemoryBarrier` except that it doesn’t expose a fine grain memory barrier and ensure instead that all memory accesses are performed prior to the synchronization point.

+This set of feature is inherited from [`NV_texture_barrier`](https://www.opengl.org/registry/specs/NV/texture_barrier.txt) which has demonstrated effective use cases outside the scope of OpenGL images, for example for ping-pong rendering and it provides significative performance benefices.
+I believe that this extension should have been exposed in a separated ARB extension to benefit OpenGL 3 hardware.
 * Loads a diffuse texture and creates an fbo with another black texture same as big on `GL_COLOR_ATTACHMENT0`
 * for 255 consecutive frames binds the black texture, set the barrier `glMemoryBarrier(GL_TEXTURE_UPDATE_BARRIER_BIT | GL_TEXTURE_FETCH_BARRIER_BIT)`, while the 256th time it chooses instead the diffuse texture, and renders it to the fbo.
 * then it binds the default framebuffer, the texture on `GL_COLOR_ATTACHMENT0`, sets the `glMemoryBarrier(GL_TEXTURE_UPDATE_BARRIER_BIT)` and renders it